 - Healthy Creamed Spinach

-- Heat a large pan (at least 12 inches), over medium high heat and add oil.
+- Heat oil in a large pan (at least 12 inches), over medium high heat.

 - Once hot, place carrots cut side down and sear for 3 minutes, until the carrots start to caramelize.
 Give them a good shake and let them sear again for an additional 3 minutes.
 Add 1/2 teaspoon of salt and stir the pan.